-A Homemade Life: Stories and Recipes from My Kitchen Table — Molly Wizenberg
+A Homemade Life: Stories and Recipes from my Kitchen Table — Molly Wizenberg

-Meet Molly: food blogger, podcast producer, New York Times bestselling author, and all-around inspiring human.
-In her first book, Molly seamlessly weaves together memories of her family (her father, affectionately known as “Burg”, and her mother, “Like those impossibly tiny lamps and teacups you find in dollhouses, she inspires a lot of cooing, and though she’s very assertive, people often want to pat her on the head.”) and her journey into adulthood with the recipes that complement each person, period, and place she’s encountered.
-Another repeat read, this book will leave you simultaneously salivating and wishing the author would invite you to dinner (as much for the delightful conversation as for the famously good food.)
-At once lyrical and relatable, this is an ideal book to carry along on your commute or curl up with under the shade of a tall tree.
+Meet Molly: food blogger, podcast producer, and New York Times bestselling author.
+In her debut memoir, she seamlessly weaves together stories that induce tears one minute and belly laughs the next, with recipes that complement each person, place, and period recalled.
+This book will have you simultaneously salivating and wishing the author would invite you to dinner (as much for the delightful conversation as for the famously good food.)
+At once lyrical and relatable, this is an ideal read to carry along on your commute or curl up with under the shade of a tall tree.

 Together Tea — Marjan Kamali

 Now that she was here, she realized there were no huge teacups in which people sat and laughed, but the people still spun endlessly.